How to Master Your Tone of Voice in Sales Calls like a Winning Closer

 Assertive/Commanding

 The assertive and commanding tonality is best for creating a sense of urgency and motivation.
 It's perfect for making the prospect feel needed and not wasting time with small talk.
-A strong yet supportive voice that makes them feel like you're their go-to guy, confident and smart.
-When you switch into the assertive and commanding tonality, be concise and to the point.
+A strong yet supportive voice that makes them feel like you're their go-to service.
+When you switch to the assertive and commanding tonality, be concise and to the point.
 This tonality can also work as a follow-up to the focused and serious tonality.

 Example of an assertive/commanding tone: